adam250604/recentlymern/README.md

 - Add and delete comments on recipes
 - Share recipes on social media
 - View nutritional info and generate shopping lists
-- Reset password via email link
+- Delete your account if needed
 - Enjoy a responsive experience on all devices

 ## Testing Flows